 - Inspection and Maintenance;

 - Fire Protection Assessment;

 - Fire Protection;

 - Housekeeping;

-- Minimization of Combustibles;
+- Minimization of Combustibles:

 - Ignition Source Control;

 - Impairment;

 - Design for the Prevention and Mitigation of Fires;

-- ➤ Training;
+- Training;

-- Outside Coordination; and,
+- Outside Coordination; and, - Program Assessment.

-Program Assessment.

 The documented fire hazards analysis (FHA) identifies the facility fire hazards and their potential impact on worker and public safety, and asset protection.
 A five-year update of the FHA was completed in 2023 to demonstrate the fire protection goals and safety performance criteria of CSA N393:13 is being met at the facility.
+The 2023 Fire Hazard Analysis actions and recommendations were closed in the 2024 calendar year.

 The facility maintains a documented fire safety plan that is developed in accordance with the National Fire Code of Canada, the National Building Code of Canada and CSA N393-13, Fire protection for facilities that process, handle, or store nuclear substances.
 The fire safety plan is based on the documented FHA and ensures that measures are appropriate to the facility.
 It provides information on resources in the buildings, emergency procedures and actions to be taken in the event of a fire.
 It includes training, duties of designated personnel, details of maintenance procedures and fire protection measures.
-The information assists the occupants in utilizing life safety features in the buildings, ensures an orderly evacuation at the time of an emergency and provides a maximum degree of flexibility to achieve the necessary fire safety for the buildings.
-In 2023, an audit of the Fire Protection Program was completed; except for seven minor findings, it was concluded that BWXT and its Fire Protection Program met the objectives defined in CSA N393-13.
+The information assists the occupants in utilizing life safety features in the buildings, ensures an orderly evacuation at the time of an emergency and provides a maximum degree of flexibility to achieve the necessary fire safety for the buildings